JerryHol/bhconfig/README.md

 # LeBron's BH.cfg Compared to m81's last config v2.5.9 (slashdiablo default)
 * Differentiated a bit more between filter level 1 and 2 on some items, mostly to add a gap for the first week or two after a ladder reset until endgame filter levels 2 and 3.
 * Added pings for some missing items
+* Added tiers for identified magic items
-* Added ability to easily expand with holy grail items to utilize the new slashdiablo Holy Grail system with the slash chrome extension or [all uniques and sets listed here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt)
+* Added ability to easily expand with holy grail items to utilize the new SlashDiablo Holy Grail system with the slash chrome extension or [all uniques and sets listed here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt)
-* Added more info and links to help palyers customize and achieve what they want
+* Added more info and links to help players customize and achieve what they want
 * Most old lines maintanined if users feel like using the older ones instead.
+* Order tiers so it's more legible separated sets/uniques and armors/weapons on white/magics/rares

 * Gems:

   - Flawless topaz and rubys notify if filtlvl 0 and 1 with tier 6 only
   - Flawless diamonds notify if filvlvl is 0 or 1 and char level is under 40 and tier=6
-  - chipped, flawed, and regular topaz's, rubys, saphires notify if filtlvl 0 and char lvl under 20
+  - chipped, flawed, and regular topaz's, ruby's, sapphires notify if filtlvl 0 and char lvl under 20
   - flawed+ diamonds notify if filtlvl 0 and char lvl under 26
   - chipped gems for repairing show up as a small gray dot on map if filtlvl is 0 or 1 and tier =4